 Other In-Office Procedures

-Below is a list of procedures that we offer in our office.
+Below is a list of procedures that we offer in our offices (Goodyear, AZ, Phoenix, AZ, and Laveen, AZ).
 By providing procedures in office versus an outpatient or hospital setting we are able to save our patients high deductible, coinsurances or copay amounts.
 Most patients prefer procedures to be done in our office to avoid early check in hassles and the intimidating environment of surgical setting.

 Colposcopy is a medical diagnostic procedure to examine an illuminated, magnified view of the cervix and the tissues of the vagina and vulva.
 Many premalignant lesions and malignant lesions in these areas have discernible characteristics which can be detected through the examination.
 It is done using a colposcope, which provides an enlarged view of the areas, allowing the physician in cases to visually distinguish normal from abnormal appearing tissue and take directed biopsies for further pathological examination.
 The main goal of a colposcopy is to prevent cervical cancer by detecting precancerous cells early and treating them.

 Hysteroscopy: During a hysteroscopy, your healthcare provider uses a hysteroscope(thin, telescope-like instrument) to see inside the uterus.
 Depending on what is found, treatment may be done during D&C, or later, during a separate procedure.
 Anesthesia is used during this procedure and depending on your health you may be a candidate to have this procedure done in the office with sedation, otherwise it will be performed in a hospital setting.